natalieagus/50002/docs/Labs/lab6.md

 Z logic can be added to the output of the RD1 port of the register file memory above.
 The value of Z must be `1` if and only if `reg_data_1[31:0]` is `0x00000000`.
 Z must be `0` otherwise.
 This is exactly a `NOR` logic.
 You can create a reduction `NOR` logic gate very easily in Lucid and [Verilog](https://class.ece.uw.edu/cadta/verilog/reduction.html)), but you're welcome to follow the schematic above.

 {: .highlight}
-Implement the `commpute Z` section inside `regfile_unit.luc`.
+Implement the `compute Z` section inside `regfile_unit.luc`.
 You can use reduction NOR for this.

 ### Task 9: mwd[31:0] Output